How To Take Care of Small Cactus Plants (Mini Cactus Care Guide)

 One of the best potting soil mixes is a cactus mix with added perlite, which helps create better aeration by adding more spaces between soil particles so that your small cacti can grow stronger more quickly.

-Avoid store-bought soils that come with fertilizers or other additives because the extra nutrients may harm your plant.
+If you buy your soil, ensure it is for small plants and a cactus/succulent potting mix, taking extra care to avoid store-bought soils with fertilizers or other additives because the extra nutrients may harm your plant.

 Temperature and Humidity Requirements

 To grow, cacti require particular temperatures and humidity levels.
-Cacti are desert plants, so they are accustomed to hot, dry conditions.
+Cacti are desert plants, so they are accustomed to hot, dry conditions, making them a perfect fit for a home environment replicating their natural habitat.

-While small cactus can do well in lower humidity levels than other houseplants, the ideal range is 30-60%.
+While caring for small cacti, it’s important to note that they can thrive in lower humidity levels than other houseplants, with the ideal range being 30-60%.

 In addition, cacti prefer warm conditions and need to be kept in the range of 55-80º Fahrenheit.
 They cannot tolerate cold temperatures below 50 degrees Fahrenheit.